Russell E. Dougherty

-General Russell Elliott Dougherty (November 15, 1920 – September 7, 2007) was commander in chief of the Strategic Air Command and director of strategic target planning (Joint Strategic Target Planning Staff), at Offutt Air Force Base, Nebraska.
+General Russell Elliott Dougherty (November 15, 1920 – September 7, 2007) was Commander in Chief of the Strategic Air Command and director of strategic target planning (Joint Strategic Target Planning Staff), at Offutt Air Force Base, Nebraska.

 General Dougherty graduated from Western Kentucky University, the Law School of the University of Louisville and the National War College.
 While attending Louisville, he became a member of Lambda Chi Alpha fraternity.
 In addition, General Dougherty held an honorary doctor of laws degree from the University of Akron, an honorary doctor of science degree from Westminster College, and is an "Old Master" of Purdue University.

-After serving in the Federal Bureau of Investigation, General Dougherty entered active military service as an aviation cadet at the outbreak of World War II; previously, he had been a member of the 123rd Cavalry, Kentucky National Guard.
+After serving in the Federal Bureau of Investigation, General Dougherty entered active military service in the Army Air Corps as an aviation cadet in 1941 at the outbreak of World War II; previously, he had been a member of the 123rd Cavalry, Kentucky National Guard.
 He received his commission and pilot wings in March 1943.

-During World War II, he was an instructor pilot in the Air Training Command and later he served in the 3d Air Force in crew and instructor pilot duties, as a B-17 Flying Fortress pilot, and on a B-29 combat crew.
+During World War II, he was an instructor pilot in the Air Training Command and later he served in the 3d Air Force in crew and instructor pilot duties, as both a B-17 Flying Fortress and a B-29 pilot.
 His post World War II assignments encompass varied duties in operational, maintenance, administrative, political/military and command duties in Air Force, joint, and international assignments.

-In 1947 he served as a unit instructor with the Air Force Reserve at Standiford Field, Louisville, Kentucky, and in 1948 was transferred to the Far East Air Forces.
+While finishing law school at the University of Louisville in 1947 he served as a unit instructor with the Air Force Reserve at Standiford Field, Louisville, Kentucky.
+In 1948 General Dougherty was transferred to the Far East Air Forces.
 While flying with the 19th Bombardment Wing, he served as staff judge advocate for the wing and later as assistant staff judge advocate for the 20th Air Force.
 In April 1950 he became the assistant staff judge advocate for FEAF Headquarters in Japan and, at the outbreak of the Korean War, was assigned to temporary duty in intelligence with FEAF.

-General Dougherty returned to the United States in 1951 and was assigned to Air Materiel Command at Wright-Patterson Air Force Base, Ohio, as chief of the Appeals and Litigation Division, and as the assistant U.S. Air Force trial attorney for litigation arising out of Air Force procurement and contractual activities.
+General Dougherty returned to the United States in 1951 and was assigned to Air Material Command at Wright-Patterson Air Force Base, Ohio, as chief of the Appeals and Litigation Division, and as the assistant U.S. Air Force trial attorney for litigation arising out of Air Force procurement and contractual activities.